 Can you put touring bindings on any skis?

-You can mount touring (tech) bindings on any ski labelled for ski touring.
+You can mount touring (tech) bindings on any ski labeled for ski touring.
 However, not all alpine or resort skis are able to support tech touring bindings.
-This is either due to the construction of the core, or significant flex in the mid section which will make your boots rub on the rear binding tower when in touring mode.
+This is either due to the construction of the core, or significant flex in the mid-section which will make your boots rub on the rear binding tower when in touring mode.
 While some ski touring bindings are designed to mount on any ski, the majority of tech or pin bindings are designed specifically for alpine touring skis.
 Further, super light tech bindings should definitely not be used on non-touring specific skis as the lack of support beneath the binding could even lead to the ski breaking in certain conditions.

 Can you ski downhill with skins on?